triangledirt/books/RAPE!.md

 Then I be thinkin' I could convince Laely not to say anything, maybe offer to eat her pussy or give her a gift or something.
 Maybe then that bitch decide to keep quiet.
 The problem be how to approach that bitch.
 She likely be not wantin' to see me after I cracked her head open.
 Or wrote all over that bitch's body.
 Or shagged her pink ass.
 That bitch likely be mad.

 Bitches often be mad after you fuck 'em.
 But I never wrote all over a bitch's body before.
-That be some special shit---Laely only.
+That be some special shit—Laely only.
 She get the icing on the cake.
 Still, me missed her pussy.

 Laely be makin' special problems for me by reportin' this shit.
 The nerve of that bitch.
 She be askin' to get fucked and then that bitch be cryin' it weren't that way.
 That be a shady-ass move for a bitch to play.
 Be likin' a motherfucker then be callin' the cops.